CraftAcademyLabs/ca_course/guides/react_checkout_guide/02_displaying_messages_and_the_backend.md

 	{parseInt(this.state.message.id) === item.id && <p class='message'>{this.state.message.message}</p>}
 ```

-Finally we need to set the new state in the `addToOrder` function
+Finally, we need to set the new state in the `addToOrder` function

 ```js
 async addToOrder(event) {